 Who is winning in the Kamala Harris veepstakes?

-Kelly, Walz and Shapiro have seen their stock increase, Whitmer is out, Buttigieg is the wild card
+Kelly, Walz and Shapiro have seen their stock increase, Whitmer and Cooper are out, Buttigieg is the wild card

 Support truly